Arhum2/Discord-bot/README.md

 ### Installation

-To fully use the bot your Overwatch profile must be set to [Public](https://dotesports.com/overwatch/news/ow-public-private-profile-25347)
+To fully use the bot your Overwatch profile must be set to [Public](https://dotesports.com/overwatch/news/ow-public-private-profile-25347).
+To find a players stats you will need three pieces of information:

+Platform - Platform of user. pc, xbl, psn
+Region - Region of player. us, eu, kr, cn, global
+Tag - BattleTag of user.
+Replace # with -.
+If the BattleTag is GamersCCCP#1569, use GamersCCCP-1569

 1. Get the free API here [Overwatch API](https://timomak.github.io/Overwatch-API/#/)
 2. Use this link to add the bot to your server